Sauriel/ManaEngine-Editor/README.md

 ## Getting Started

-Follow these steps to clone, install, and run ManaEngine Editor locally.
+Follow these steps to clone, install, and run ManaForge locally.

 ### Prerequisites